🪞 The Problem Isn't You. It's What You Were Taught.

 In South Korea and Japan, the education-to-career pipeline doesn't just create pressure.
 It delivers a message: your value as a person is a number on a test, which becomes a university ranking, which becomes a job title, which becomes how much you matter to the people around you.

 The Suneung in Korea.
 The university entrance exam system in Japan.
-These aren't just stressful events.
-They compress an enormous part of a young person's self-image into a single high-stakes moment and attach shame to anyone who doesn't perform well enough.
+These aren't just stressful events, they compress an enormous part of a young person's self-image into a single high-stakes moment and attach shame to anyone who doesn't perform well enough.
 According to Statistics Korea, the teen suicide rate reached 7.9 per 100,000 people in 2023, the highest on record, climbing steadily since 2011 while rates for most other age groups fell.
 Academic stress is directly linked to 12.1 percent of all adolescent suicides in Korea and 32.9 percent of teens report suicidal thoughts connected specifically to the Suneung.
 In Japan, suicides among school-aged students reached a record high of 532 in 2025.
 Japan is the only G7 nation where suicide is the leading cause of death among children and teenagers.

-These are not just student statistics.
+These aren't just student statistics.
 They are early signs of a pattern that continues long after graduation.
 The same logic, perform or fall behind, follows people into the workforce.
-In Japan, karoshi deaths from overwork and work-related suicide are a recognised occupational hazard.
+In Japan, karoshi deaths from overwork and work-related suicide are a recognized occupational hazard.
 In Korea, the pressure to keep up appearances at work, to never show weakness in a status-driven environment, to stay employed at a respected company, mirrors the same psychological trap that begins in the classroom.
 The language changes but the equation stays the same: your worth equals your output.

 These are not abstract patterns.
 They are the measurable result of systems that have quietly taught people, from a young age and into adulthood, that their humanity is conditional on their performance.